-Simone Frangi (Como, 1982.
+(Como, 1982.
 Lives and works in Milan and Grenoble) is a cultural researcher, writer and curator.
-He holds a French-Italian PhD in Aestethics and Theory of Art.
-He’s currently artistic director of Viafarini – Non profit Organization for Contemporary Artistic Research (Milan, IT) and co-curator of Live Works – Performance Act Award at Centrale Fies (Trento, IT) and co-director of A Natural Oasis organized by Little Constellation – Network of Contemporary Art focused on Geo-cultural Micro-areas and Small States of Europe for BJCEM.
-He’s Lecturer on Theory of Contemporary Art at Fine Arts and Design Academy in Grenoble (FR) – where he founded the workshop and residency based research program “Practices of Hospitality” – and of Theory and Methodology or Art Writing and Critique at Brera Academy of Fine Arts in Milan.
-In 2015, he was one of the five curators of the 10th edition of Furla Prize for Contemporay Art and in 2016 one of the ten curator of Quadriennale of Rome.
+He holds a French-Italian PhD in Aesthetics and Theory of Art.
+He is currently artistic director of Viafarini – Non-profit organization for contemporary artistic research (Milan), co-curator of Live Works – Performance Act Award at Centrale Fies (Trento) and co-director of A Natural Oasis, organized by Little Constellation – Network of Contemporary Art and dedicated to geo-cultural micro areas and small European states for the BJCEM.
+He is Professor of Contemporary Art Theory at the Academy of Fine Arts and Design in Grenoble – where he founded the workshop and research program “Practices of Hospitality” – and Professor of History and Methodology of Art Criticism at the Academy of Brera (Milan).
+In 2015, he was one of the five curators of the tenth edition of the Furla Award for Contemporary Art and in 2016 one of the ten curators of the Rome Quadriennale.